 Marcus volunteers a substantial amount of his time for the work of Partners For Equity.

-Linda Fox, Executive Officer
+Linda Fox, Chief Executive Officer

 Linda worked with the Directors of PFE to establish the organisation, and she is now responsible for its governance and administration.
 Prior to the establishment of PFE, Linda worked for 14 years (since its inception) for fund manager, Cooper Investors Pty Limited, as General Counsel and Company Secretary, with overall responsibility for legal, compliance and risk management functions.